How is your company’s Online Health?

 Finding Yourself: The Process

 STEP 1: Type in your company name in Google, Yahoo, Bing, AOL search.
 Follow all the links, notice how many listings appearing on each page, and how many pages in which you can find yourself.
+I strongly suggest claiming your Google Business Listing and keeping the business info current.

 STEP 2: Type in the industry or service + your local area, region, county or town (i.e. “northeastern connecticut”, “central massachusetts”, “new england”, “downtown Boston”).
 Will all your competitors appear before you?
 Do you show up at all?
 You may want to rewrite your website page titles or descriptions.